Self-Aug: Query and Entropy Adaptive Decoding for Large Vision-Language Models: Experiments

 \subsection{Experimental Settings}

-\paragraph{Benchmark and Model Selection} Following standard practices in the literature~\citep{leng2024mitigating, kim2024vacode}, three foundation model families are selected to evaluate the effectiveness of SAVCD: LLaVA-1.5~\citep{liu2024improved}, Qwen-VL~\citep{bai2023qwen}, and InstructBLIP~\citep{dai2023instructblip} with vicuna-v1.1~\citep{chiang2023vicuna}.
-7B and 13B variants are selected for LLaVA-1.5, and 7B variants are chosen for the other model families.
+\paragraph{Benchmark and Model Selection} Following standard practices in the literature~\citep{leng2024mitigating, kim2024vacode}, three foundation model families are selected to evaluate the effectiveness of \selfaug: LLaVA-1.5-7B/13B~\citep{liu2024improved}, Qwen-VL-7B~\citep{bai2023qwen}, InstructBLIP-7B~\citep{dai2023instructblip} with vicuna-v1.1~\citep{chiang2023vicuna}, and Qwen3-VL-8B~\citep{bai2025qwen2}.
 The evaluations are divided into two categories: discriminative and generative benchmarks.
 Discriminative benchmarks assess the factuality of visual recognition in the form of binary or multiple choice questions, while generative benchmarks evaluate broader capabilities by requiring open-ended responses and judge with proprietary models~\citep{zheng2023judging, gu2024survey, ali2025harnessing}.
 The selected discriminative benchmarks include POPE~\citep{li2023evaluating} constructed on MSCOCO~\citep{lin2014microsoft}, and A-OKVQA~\citep{schwenk2022okvqa} dataset, MME-Perception (MME-P)~\citep{fu2024mmecomprehensiveevaluationbenchmark}, and MMVP~\citep{tong2024eyes}.
 MMHal-Bench~\citep{sun2023aligning}, LLaVA-Bench (In-the-Wild)~\citep{liu2023visual}, MM-Vet~\citep{yu2023mm} are selected for generative benchmarks.
-The ablation studies were focused on the LLaVA-1.5 model family and the MME-P benchmark.
-This selection represents a methodological choice, as LLaVA-1.5 not only provides the strongest performance among the model families but also being one of the most widespread adoption within the open-source community, while MME-Perception offers the largest testbed among ones with diverse categories.
+The ablation studies were focused on the LLaVA-1.5-7B the MME-P benchmark.
+This selection represents a methodological choice, as LLaVA-1.5 being one of the most widespread adoption within the open-source community, while MME-Perception offers the largest testbed among ones with diverse categories.

 \paragraph{Implementation Details} Unless explicitly stated otherwise, the CD hyperparameters are set to $\alpha=1$, $\beta=0.1$ for APC, and the SAT hyperparameter was set to $\gamma=-0.5$.
+Including automated judging of generative benchmarks, all API calls to proprietary models were made using OpenAI gpt-4o-mini with temperature 0 for deterministic results and reproducibility.
 All main experiments were conducted over five runs, and ablation studies over three runs with different random seeds, with results reported as the average and standard deviation to account for the inherent randomness from the augmentation process and multinomial sampling.